-Information concerning [name of campus] annual campus security report may be obtained from [name of officer, campus address, and phone number].
+Information concerning [name of campus] annual campus security report and annual fire safety report may be obtained from [name of officer, campus address, and phone number].

 Information concerning the prevention of drug and alcohol abuse and rehabilitation programs may be obtained from [name of officer, campus address, and phone number].